The Water Pollution (Jersey) Law 2000

 A discharge permit is an authorisation to discharge into controlled waters, a substance or energy that would otherwise be classified as polluting.

-Most of the discharge permits issued by Environmental Protection relate to effluent from private drainage systems being released from the soakaway underground.
+Most of the discharge permits issued by Pollution Control relate to effluent from private drainage systems being released from the soakaway underground.
 This discharge may eventually reach groundwater.

 If the system is properly constructed and well-maintained, it should not pose a risk of pollution.
 However, if a soakaway is defective causing sewage to flow into a nearby stream, it can cause pollution.

-The law does not make it compulsory for a householder to obtain a discharge permit ie it is not an offence to make a discharge without a permit.
-However, if a person anticipates that their private drainage system may cause pollution, a discharge permit would provide them with a ‘shield’ against any possible action under the law, as long as the conditions set out within the permit are met.
+The law does not make it compulsory for a householder to obtain a discharge permit.
+However, if a person anticipates that their private drainage system may cause pollution, a discharge permit could provide them with a 'shield' against any possible action under the law, as long as the conditions set out within the permit are met.

 The marine environment is protected from pollution by 4 independent Laws: